NLP-CISUC/Dialog-State-Tracking-PT/README.md

 + QA Models:

-In the 'Scripts' folder, there are two Models used for applying Dialogue State Tracking (DST) on Portuguese dialogues that have been translated/adapted.
+In the 'Scripts' folder, there are two Question-Answering (QA) Models designed for Dialogue State Tracking (DST) in Portuguese.
+These models are intended for use with dialogues formatted in MultiWOZ-PT, similar to those in the 'data' folder.
+A QA model requires two inputs: a question and a context.
+In our case, the questions were specifically crafted by us, considering the domains and respective slots in MultiWOZ-PT.
+The context for the QA models is provided by the user's utterances.
+Given a question and a context, the model generates an answer, which is then used to populate specific slots.

 This folder contains two subfolders named after the QA models used: 'QA-Model-BERT-base' and 'QA-Model-T5-base'.

 Each model is organized into two further subfolders.
-In one, the models have access to the intent directly ('Gold_Intent'), while in the other, they utilize an intent classifier to determine the intent in each user utterance ('Intent_Classifier').
+In one, the models have access to the annotated intent ('Gold_Intent'), while in the other, they utilize an intent classifier to determine the intent in each user utterance ('Intent_Classifier').

 The file names 'QA_BERT/T5.py' indicate that these QA models do not employ post-processing methods.

-In contrast, 'QA_BERT/T5_Lev.py' denotes that both models use the Levenshtein (Lev) method for post-processing, and 'QA_BERT/T5_STS.py' signifies the use of the Semantic Textual Similarity (STS) method for post-processing.
+In contrast, 'QA_BERT/T5_Lev.py' denotes that both models use the Levenshtein (Lev) method for post-processing, and 'QA_BERT/T5_STS.py' indicates the use of the Semantic Textual Similarity (STS) method for post-processing.

 + Intent Classifier: